Section 1. NAME.

 (c) Central District – Two Directors – the area within Loop 610.

-(6) COMMERCIAL MEMBERS – Two directors who are REALTOR Members primarily engaged in Commercial Real Estate;
+(6) COMMERCIAL MEMBERS – REALTOR Members primarily engaged in Commercial Real Estate.
+“Primarily” means 90% of the dollar volume of transactions are commercial for the prior calendar year.

 (8) EXECUTIVE COMMITTEE – Members of the Executive Committee.